eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 - `drain_and_terminate` - (Optional) - Bool - DrainAndTerminate enables draining and terminating nodes during rolling updates.<br />Defaults to true.
 - `max_unavailable` - (Optional) - IntOrString - MaxUnavailable is the maximum number of nodes that can be unavailable during the update.<br />The value can be an absolute number (for example 5) or a percentage of desired<br />nodes (for example 10%).<br />The absolute number is calculated from a percentage by rounding down.<br />Defaults to 1 if MaxSurge is 0, otherwise defaults to 0.<br />Example: when this is set to 30%, the InstanceGroup can be scaled<br />down to 70% of desired nodes immediately when the rolling update<br />starts.
 Once new nodes are ready, more old nodes can be drained,<br />ensuring that the total number of nodes available at all times<br />during the update is at least 70% of desired nodes.<br />+optional.
 - `max_surge` - (Optional) - IntOrString - MaxSurge is the maximum number of extra nodes that can be created<br />during the update.<br />The value can be an absolute number (for example 5) or a percentage of<br />desired machines (for example 10%).<br />The absolute number is calculated from a percentage by rounding up.<br />Has no effect on instance groups with role "Master".<br />Defaults to 1 on AWS, 0 otherwise.<br />Example: when this is set to 30%, the InstanceGroup can be scaled<br />up immediately when the rolling update starts, such that the total<br />number of old and new nodes do not exceed 130% of desired<br />nodes.<br />+optional.

+### instance_metadata_options

+InstanceMetadata defines the EC2 instance metadata service options (AWS Only).

+#### Argument Reference

+The following arguments are supported:

+- `http_put_response_hop_limit` - (Optional) - Int - HTTPPutResponseHopLimit is the desired HTTP PUT response hop limit for instance metadata requests.<br />The larger the number, the further instance metadata requests can travel.
+The default value is 1.
+- `http_tokens` - (Optional) - String - HTTPTokens is the state of token usage for the instance metadata requests.<br />If the parameter is not specified in the request, the default state is "optional".

 ## Import